Influence functions and regularity tangents for efficient active learning: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Clayton Otey, David Duvenaud, Zoubin Ghahramani, David Liu, and Dennis and Logan for assistance and helpful feedback during various stages of this paper; but especially to my doctoral supervisor Zoubin, who also supervised my master's thesis and thereby nurtured an early interest in Active Learning and Bayesian Machine Learning.
+The author would like to thank Clayton Otey, David Duvenaud, Zoubin Ghahramani, and David Liu for assistance and helpful feedback during various stages of this paper; but especially to Zoubin, who also supervised my master's thesis and thereby nurtured an early interest in Active Learning and Bayesian Machine Learning.